Hardeep M. Singh, M.D.

 A colonoscopy allows your doctor to see the inside of your colon and check it for injuries, precancerous lumps called polyps, and other abnormalities.
 Colonoscopies are most often done as part of a screening for colon cancer, which can develop rapidly before showing any symptoms and become life-threatening in its later stages.
-At his practice in Orange County, California, serving Santa Ana, Irvine, and Newport Beach, Hardeep M. Singh, MD, can schedule you for a colonoscopy promptly and give you the peace of mind that comes with regular screenings.
+At his practice in Orange County, California, serving Irvine, Newport Beach and Orange, Hardeep M. Singh, MD, can schedule you for a colonoscopy promptly and give you the peace of mind that comes with regular screenings.
 Call the office today or make an appointment online.

 A colonoscopy is a common procedure to look for abnormalities in the colon, especially small precancerous growths called polyps.

 During a colonoscopy, Dr. Singh inserts a long, flexible tube called a colonoscope into the colon through your rectum.
 A tiny camera on the end of the colonoscope allows him to visually examine the inside of the colon for any abnormalities, providing a far better picture of the health of your colon than almost any other available procedure.

 Your doctor will recommend a colonoscopy or refer you directly to Dr. Singh if you are presenting symptoms like abdominal pain, rectal bleeding, or serious and long-lasting constipation or diarrhea.
 These symptoms can all indicate disorders that can be diagnosed effectively with a colonoscopy.